Mga Kuwento ni Lola Basyang: Feature film

 Sampaguita Pictures produced a film adaptation of Lola Basyang in 1958.
-The film is an anthology adpated from two short stories.
+The film is an anthology adapted from two short stories.
 Regal Films released their own film in 1985, which featured three stories.
 Mga Kuwento Ni Lola Basyang of Unitel Pictures was originally among the official entries of the 2012 Metro Manila Film Festival.
 However the film was left unreleased and was replaced by Thy Womb.

 Miniseries

 LolaBasyang.com is a modern adaptation of Mga Kuwento ni Lola Basyang produced by and released in TV5 as a television miniseries.
 The miniseries was first released in 2015.
 The adaptation starred Boots Anson-Roa as Lola B, an internet blogger who tells stories to her grandchildren via webcam.

+Repertoire

+On January 31, 2024, Lisa Macuja-Elizalde announced at Aliw Theater, Ballet Manila's 2024 events in its 26th ballet season "Ballet Master Pieces."
+Lisa's "Le Corsaire (The Pirate)" opened the season on February 24–25.
+With partner partner Anvil Publishing, the dance adaptation of "Tatlong Kuwento ni Lola Basyang" which started in 2008 will be performed on May 11, May 12 and 18.
+Mga Kuwento ni Lola Basyang includes "Ang Prinsipe ng mga Ibon", "Ang Kapatid ng Tatlong Maria", and "Ang Mahiwagang Biyulin".